Danush Shahverdyan: Biography

 Shahverdyan was born to a noble family, in the village of Aygehat in the historic Lori region of Armenia.
 He received his secondary education in Tiflis and graduated from the law faculty of the Saint Petersburg Imperial University in 1911.
-In 1902, he joined the Russian Social Democratic Labour Party and subsequently "participated in the creation of the Union of Armenian Social Democrats."
+In 1902, he joined the Russian Social Democratic Labour Party and subsequently became a participant in the establishment of the Union of Armenian Social Democrats.
 In 1903, he was involved in the First all-Caucasus Congress of the RSDLP.
 Beginning in 1904, Shahverdyan conducted party work in Saint Petersburg and Tiflis.
 It was he who introduced Anastas Mikoyan to the works of Vladimir Lenin.
 During World War I, Shahverdyan carried out propaganda work among soldiers on the Caucasian Front.

 In March 1917, Shahverdyan became a member of the executive committee of the Tiflis Soviet.
 In October, he became a member of the Caucasian Regional Committee of the Bolshevik faction of the RSDLP.
 During the civil war period, he was involved in underground work in the Democratic Republic of Georgia and the First Republic of Armenia.
 He organized a peasant rebellion in Dusheti, and was a member of the Armenkom, the Armenian Committee of the Bolshevik Party.

 After the Sovietization of Transcaucasia, Shahverdyan worked as a trade representative of Soviet Armenia and the Transcaucasian SFSR in Turkey.
 During the NEP period, he also served as the People's Commissar of Justice of the Armenian SSR and the deputy chairman of the republic's Sovnarkom.
 He was best known for his efforts to repatriate Armenians from the Armenian diaspora to Soviet Armenia.
 In 1925, Shahverdyan was a delegate at the 14th Congress of the All-Union Communist Party (Bolsheviks).
 In 1928–1929, he was a representative of the Soviet Red Cross in the United Kingdom, Germany, and Belgium and in 1929, he worked in the People's Commissariat of Foreign Trade.

 On February 23, 1937, Shahverdyan was arrested by the Armenian NKVD during Joseph Stalin's Great Purge.
 His wife Elizaveta was arrested one month later, on March 26.
 Although he was accused of "'Trotskiite-nationalist' espionage," the real reason for Shahverdyan's arrest was "his refusal to endorse Beria's falsifications on the history of the Bolsheviks in Transcaucasia."
-While in NKVD custody, Shahverdyan told the Armenian Bolshevik Ado Adoyan (another victim of the Purges) "do not forget that my sole 'crime' was my refusal to write memoirs to Beria's taste."
+While in NKVD custody, Shahverdyan told the Armenian Bolshevik Ado Adoyan hy] (another victim of the Purges) "do not forget that my sole 'crime' was my refusal to write memoirs to Beria's taste."
 During the repressions, Mikoyan attempted to save Shahverdyan, but to no avail.
 Shahverdyan died in prison on October 24, 1941.